tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/产品简介/集群类型_intl_en.md

 <tbody><tr>
 <td >Default use case</td>
 <td >It provides an MPP analytical database product that supports sub-second queries on PB-scale, structured data.
 It is compatible with MySQL protocol and uses the standard SQL syntax.
 It is suitable for historical report analysis, real-time data analysis, interactive data analysis, etc.</td>
-<td><ul style="margin:0"><li/><b>Master node: </b>It is a frontend module and provides the Web UI feature.
+<td><ul style="margin:0"><li/><b>Master node: </b>It is a frontend module that provides the Web UI feature.
 Processes such as FE Follower and Broker are deployed here.
 The number of master nodes is ≥1 in non-HA mode or ≥3 in HA mode.
-<li/><b>Core node: </b>It is a backend module and provides the data storage feature.
+<li/><b>Core node: </b>It is a backend module that provides the data storage feature.
 Processes such as BE and Broker are deployed here.
 The number of core nodes is ≥3.
-<li/><b>Router node: </b>It is a frontend module and helps achieve high read/write availability.
+<li/><b>Router node: </b>It is a frontend module that helps achieve high read/write availability.
 Processes such as FE Observer and Broker are deployed here.
-Router nodes can be scaled out but not scaled in.
+Router nodes can be scaled out but not in.
 </ul></td>
 </tr>
 </tbody>